At age 10

 - You can stand as an MP or a local Councillor.

-- You are no longer classed as a child which means you have to use adult services unless you have learning difficulties or disabilities.
+- You are no longer classed as a child which means you will now use adult services unless you have learning difficulties or disabilities.

 - You are no longer entitled to free full-time education at school.

-- Young parents are no longer eligible for Care to Learn.
+- When young parents are over 209 at the start of their course they are no longer eligible for Care to Learn.

 - You are no longer able to access most services for young people unless special circumstances apply, for example you have learning difficulties or disabilities or are in care.